Rosti potatoes (or rösti as it is properly written) are a grated fried potatoes recipe that originated in Switzerland.

 - salt and freshly ground black pepper to taste

-Reduce the heat and for cook 10 minutes or until the bottom is brown and crisp.
-Turn upside down onto a plate.
-Heat remaining margarine and oil and slide potato cake back into skillet and brown the second side for another 8 or 10 minutes.
+- Heat the remaining butter and oil and slide the potato cake back into the skillet and brown the second side for another 8 or 10 minutes.

 Makes 2-4 servings.